facebook/facebook-ios-sdk/samples/FriendPickerSample/ReadMe.txt

 Friend Picker sample

-Demonstrates how to use a FBFriendPickerViewController in the Facebook IOS SDK.
+Demonstrates how to use a FBFriendPickerViewController in the Facebook SDK for iOS.

 Build Requirements
 iOS 4.0 SDK